lifeiscontent/realworld/api/docs/feature-development/model.md

    1. This is a required feature, so it can't be `null`.
 3. As a preview of the article, we want to have a `description` for our articles.
    1. This is a required feature, so it can't be `null`.
-4. We need a `body` so the user can actually read the article.
+4. We need a `body` so the user can read the article.
    1. This is a required feature, so it can't be `null`.
 5. We want the user to be able to favorite the article, and show the article favorites as a `favorites_count`.
    1. This is a required feature, so it can't be `null`.